nickreich/methods2/schedule.md

 <a name="c6"/>
 #### Class 6 (Feb 6):
 _Activities_
-* lecture: SLR final concepts
+* lecture: conducting simulation studies on regression
+* lab: implementing a simulation study

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)